 Until the book is released or other proof surfaces, the legend of Portland’s Shanghai Tunnels remains just that – a myth individuals must decide about for themselves.
 Being able to explore the legend and form your own opinion is, of course, what makes the Shanghai Tunnels so appealing.
 If proof finally does come out confirming the story, it’s doubtful it will make the legend any more or less interesting than it already is.

 One question that will probably come to mind on your visit to Portland’s Tunnels may haunt you more than what you believe you see.
 If history already confirms that shanghaiing took place in Portland, why on earth wouldn’t the tunnels have been used to transport the kidnapped?

 Rhododendron, Oregon 97049

 About the Author: Valerie Mellema is a freelance writer living in Amarillo, Texas.
 She loves to travel and is always planning a trip, whether it be a weekend in Dallas, a week in Spain, or a relaxing cruise.
-Her writing business, Words You Want, provides a variety of writing services including article writing, eBook writing and other writing services on a wide variety of topics.
-She also has the opportunity to write for a variety of different web sites and clients, such as HotelsCombined.com.
+Her writing business, Words You Want, provides various writing services, including article writing, eBook writing, and other writing services on various topics.
+She also has the opportunity to write for various websites and clients, such as HotelsCombined.com.